vertica/VerticaPy/docs/source/verticapylab_gs_queryprofiler.rst

 Query Profiler User Interface
 =============================

-If you already have a Vertica database running and just want to use the QueryProfiler tool to analyze your query, then you can do the minimalistic installaion of VerticaPyLab to achieve this.
+If you already have a Vertica database running and want to use the QueryProfiler tool to analyze your query, you can install VerticaPyLab independently to achieve this.

+Follow the instructions below to set up VerticaPyLab for QueryProfiler tool.

 Prerequisites
 =================